nedragrevev/custom-subs/README.md

 These releases include signs and songs only versions if the BD's I own have English dubs.
 Some have been adjusted to suit the differences if it was a quick job (for example, VE's English dub had a few extra insert songs not present in the JP dub), but most are simply versions where the lines for dialog have been removed.

-\*\* TARI TARI was the first series I tried subbing that required more advanced/experienced typesetting skills.
-Looking at them today, I'm not at all happy with the typesetting I did (inaccurate blur for the most part), but I don't want to redo it.
-And it still offers something.
+\* TARI TARI Typesetting: No longer happy with the typesetting but don't want to redo/revise.

 ## How to use these files
 Use MKVToolNix's "Multiplexer" tab to combine/mux your encode with the relevant ".ass" sub file/s (required), all fonts (required), chapter xml if applicable, and cover image if desired.
 Once started, the muxing process is as fast as your HDD, so in some cases it will only take a second or two.